plausible/wordpress/readme.txt

 ## Why WordPress users choose Plausible

 Google Analytics is frustrating to use, difficult to understand, slow to load and privacy-invasive.
-That's why we built Plausible Analytics, a simple but powerful, lightweight, open source and privacy-friendly alternative.
+That's why we built Plausible Analytics.

 > “I use Plausible for traffic analytics.
 Privacy-friendly, no cookie banner needed, lightweight script that doesn’t slow down the page.” — [Joost de Valk, founder of Yoast SEO](https://joost.blog/astro-seo-complete-guide/#9-analytics-and-measurement)